 Forsythia bushes grow best with at least 6+ hours of direct sun on most days.
 If your plant gets less sun than this, it might not produce as many flowers.

 Forsythias prefer loose, well-draining soil.
 They have a good tolerance for both acidic and alkaline pH levels.

-Water newly planted Rosemary regularly with a garden hose for at least one month (2 months in Summer).
+Water newly planted Forsythia regularly with a garden hose for at least one month (2 months in Summer).
 Automatic irrigation systems may not be sufficient initially.
 Water frequency will vary according to the season, exposure, and plant size.